 From goofy beginning to emotionally satisfying end, “Love That Boy” is a triumph of talent over limited means.
+Young Canuck helmer Andrea Dorfman tops her amiable debut “Parsley Days” with a sophomore effort that is stylish, funny and very well acted.
+Pic reps best entry yet in the ambitious “Seat 3A and 3C” series, which has Nova Scotians meeting on planes as the basic premise.
 Halifax-shot tale of an overachiever who suffers from arrested development in the romance department may be too small-scaled to hit all destinations, but given the right sendoff it could click with hip, urban auds.

 After a shorthand intro recalling the acid tone of “Amelie” setup, but filled with falsely cheerful pastels, pic shows the woman that Phoebe (Nadia Litz) has become: studious, accomplished and pompous to a soporific tee.
 This straight-A uni student not only has goals, she has a to-do list which ranges all the way from “foraging for wild edibles” to “kayak certification.”
 She makes her own clothes, too, and they are delightfully hideous.

 All this finally gets to her best friend and roommate Robyn (Nikki Barnett), who walks out when she meets a cool guy on a plane (in seats 3A and 3c, natch).
 Without an acolyte to reflect her glory, Phoebe reevaluates things and adds “boyfriend” to the bottom of her list.